 Chapter 14 Exterior Walls | 2017 Florida Building Code — View the full text of the chapter of the Florida Building Code establishing the minimum requirements for exterior walls.
 Three-coat work over stucco or exterior cement plaster must have a minimum thickness of 0.875 inches when it is a metal plaster base or 0.625 inches when it is unit masonry, cast-in-place, or precast concrete.
 Two-coat work over stucco must have a minimum thickness of 0.5 inches when it is unit masonry or 0.375 inches when it is cast-in-place or precast concrete.

 Are you dealing with any kind of problem relating to the stucco on your home?
-You will want to immediately contact Germain Law Group, as you may only have a limited amount of time to take legal action.
+You will want to immediately contact Germain Law Group, P.A., as you may only have a limited amount of time to take legal action.

 Tampa insurance attorney Michael B. Germain represents homeowners in St. Lucie County, Charlotte County, Hillsborough County, Indian River County, Sarasota County, and many other nearby communities.